 Keeping the Scots out

-By the time the monks had settled at Durham the Vikings were not so great an enemy as the Scots, who were to pose a threat to the wealthy shrine of St Cuthbert at Durham for many years to come.
+By the time the monks had settled at Durham the Vikings were perhaps not so great an enemy as the Scots, who were to pose a threat to the wealthy shrine of St Cuthbert at Durham for many years to come.
 Durham’s defensive position was clearly going to be of importance.

 The captured Scottish heads were displayed around the Durham City walls as a menacing warning against further attack.
 Four of the city’s women were each presented with the generous gift of a cow for washing the heads and combing the hair of the best looking Scots which were displayed around the city.